 Living on the water brings you closer to nature, even if you never leave your mooring.
 But with Waterspace Living you have the freedom to explore the waterways, discovering historic towns and beautiful countryside.
 Go at your own pace and enjoy the priceless sense of relaxation and freedom.

-Take a virtual tour around one of our two-bedroom boats.
+Take a virtual tour around one of our luxury two-bedroom residential floating apartments.

 FIND OUT MORE